eu-cdse/documentation/Applications/Browser.md

 #### Changing the Data Collection

 You can switch visualizing between different data collections by clicking on the arrow next to the Data Collections section in the Visualization tab.
 Once you click on the arrow as seen in Fig. 4, you will be able to see a drop-down menu with a list of the satellite data that is available.
-Let us try to visualize Sentinel-3 data of the same location and date as that of the Sentinel-2 data in Visualizing data section.
+Let us try to visualize Sentinel-2 Quarterly Mosaics data of the same location and date as that of the Sentinel-2 data in Visualizing data section.

 1. Click on the drop-down arrow on the right next to Pins icon.
-2. Click on the drop-down arrow next to Sentinel-2 and select Sentinel-3.
+2. Click on the drop-down arrow next to Sentinel-2 and select Sentinel-2 Mosaics.
+You will get two options to choose from because there are Quarterly and Annual Mosaics available.
+Choose `Sentinel-2 Quarterly Mosaics`.
-3. You can select the product you want to visualize.
-To visualize the Brightness temperature, select Sentinel-3 SLSTR L1B.
+3. You will get two options to choose from because there are Quarterly and Annual Mosaics available.
+Choose `Sentinel-2 Quarterly Mosaics` to visualise the Sentinel-2 cloudless mosaics created for each quarter of 2023.
 You can see the predefined layers that can be visualized and click on the green button to Show latest date.

-At the moment, the Data Collections available for visualization are Sentinel-2 (L1C and L2A), Sentinel-3 (OLCI Level-1 EFT, SLSTR Level-1 RBT) and Sentinel-5P.
+At the moment, the Data Collections available for visualization are Sentinel-2 (L1C and L2A), Sentinel-2 Mosaics (Quarterly Mosaics for 2023 and WorldCover Annual Cloudless Mosaics for 2020 and 2021), Sentinel-3 (OLCI Level-1 EFT, SLSTR Level-1 RBT), Sentinel-5P and Digital Elevation Model (DEM).

 <img src="_images/DataCollection.png" width="450">